coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 -   **Power Points:** Egoist 5, psychic warrior 3

 You gain an additional move action in the current round.
-Taking a full round's worth of attacks and then using this power to move away from your foe does provoke attacks of opportunity.
+Taking a full round’s worth of attacks and then using this power to move away from your foe does provoke attacks of opportunity.

 You can manifest this power with an instant thought, quickly enough to gain the benefit of the power before you move.
 Manifesting the power is a swift action, like manifesting a quickened power, and it counts toward the normal limit of one quickened power per round.
-You cannot manifest this power when it isn't your turn.
+You cannot manifest this power when it isn’t your turn.

 ## Hypercognition